andrewginns/agents-mcp-usage/agents_mcp_usage/multi_mcp/README.md

 1. Configure `.env` and API keys following instructions in the [README.md](README.md)

-3. Ensure the Node.js MCP server can be used:
+3. Ensure the Python MCP servers can be used:
-   - Install the Node.js MCP server (mermaid-validator) locally, run `make install` if you haven't already
+   - The Python MCP servers (example_server.py and mermaid_validator.py) are included in the repository

 4. Run an example script:
    ```bash